 It is critical that isotonic fluids have the same osmolality as fluids within the body, including blood plasma.
-Whereas the theoretical osmolarity of a fluid is calculated by summing up all osmotically active ingredients relative to 1 liter of volume (mosmol/l), the actual (real) osmolality (mosmol/kg H_2O) - rather than osmolarity - can be measured directly using freezing point depression, or calculated from osmolarity.
-By pure chance, the actual (real) osmolality of plasma (288 mosmol/kg H_2O) is almost identical to the theoretical osmolarity of 291 mosmol/l calculated from its chemical composition, not 308 mOsm/L, as published by the AAP12.
+Whereas the theoretical osmolarity of a fluid is calculated by summing up all osmotically active ingredients relative to 1 liter of volume (mosmol/l), the actual (real) osmolality (mosmol/kg H2O) - rather than osmolarity - can be measured directly using freezing point depression, or calculated from osmolarity.
+By pure chance, the actual (real) osmolality of plasma (288 mosmol/kg H2O) is almost identical to the theoretical osmolarity of 291 mosmol/l calculated from its chemical composition, not 308 mOsm/L, as published by the AAP.
 This coincidence is presumably responsible for some of the confusion in the medical literature.

-The following examples show how the corresponding values for osmolarity and osmolality of various solutions can vary, sometimes substantially11: For example, normal (0.9 %) saline has an osmolarity of 308 mosmol/l, or an actual (real) osmolality of 286 mosmol/kg H2O; lactated Ringer's (Hartmann's) solution is hypotonic (276 instead of 308 mosmol/l or 256 instead of 288 mosmol/kg H2O); glucose (Dextrose) 5 % has an in vitro osmolality of 290 mosmol/kg H2O (isotonic) and a theoretical osmolarity of 278 mosmol/l, but an in vivo osmolality of 0 mosmol/kg H2O, corresponding to pure water.
+The following examples show how the corresponding values for osmolarity and osmolality of various solutions can vary, sometimes substantially: For example, normal (0.9 %) saline has an osmolarity of 308 mosmol/l, or an actual (real) osmolality of 286 mosmol/kg H2O; lactated Ringer's (Hartmann's) solution is hypotonic (276 instead of 308 mosmol/l or 256 instead of 288 mosmol/kg H2O); glucose (Dextrose) 5 % has an in vitro osmolality of 290 mosmol/kg H2O (isotonic) and a theoretical osmolarity of 278 mosmol/l, but an in vivo osmolality of 0 mosmol/kg H2O, corresponding to pure water.
 It is clear from these examples that a standardization of units (osmolarity vs osmolality) and clear package labeling is necessary to avoid inappropriate use of fluids, potentially leading to iatrogenic hypoosmolality and subsequent encephalopathy.
-The EMA recently issued a warning in this regard.13 Notably, the Pharmacovigilance Risk Assessment Committee (PRAC) has recommended that special warnings and precautions be included in the Summaries of Product Characteristics for glucose-containing electrolyte solutions13.
+The EMA recently issued a warning in this regard.
+Notably, the Pharmacovigilance Risk Assessment Committee (PRAC) has recommended that special warnings and precautions be included in the Summaries of Product Characteristics for glucose-containing electrolyte solutions.

 Potential Base Excess (in mmol/l) is a useful parameter to predict the influence of an infusion solution on the acid-base equilibrium of the patient.
-This parameter indicates the amount of bicarbonate that can potentially be consumed or released in the body after infusion1 of fluids and is recommended for labeling of solutions by manufacturers in Europe, especially in Germany and Austria11.
-The following examples illustrate the advantages of using the BE{pot}.
+This parameter indicates the amount of bicarbonate that can potentially be consumed or released in the body after infusion of fluids and is recommended for labeling of solutions by manufacturers in Europe, especially in Germany and Austria.
+The following examples illustrate the advantages of using the BEpot.
 Saline 0.9 %, which lacks the bicarbonate concentration present in plasma (24 mmol/l), accordingly has an acidifying effect (BEpot -24 mmol/l) after infusion, and thus may cause hyperchloremic acidosis.
-In contrast, an "acetate-buffered" crystalloid solution11 containing 45 mmol/l of acetate results in a BE{pot} of +21 mmol/l (acetate 45 minus bicarbonate 24 mmol/l) and is, therefore, an alkalizing solution.
-This action results because the infused acetate is rapidly metabolized in muscle and other tissues leading to an indirect release of equimolar amounts of bicarbonate.
-For this reason and others, 11 we prefer acetate over lactate solution.
-Furthermore, we recommend that the label "buffered" 14 "or acetate-buffered" 14 for infusion solutions should be replaced by either "acetate-containing" or "physiologically composed balanced isotonic" solution, since acetate per se has no inherent buffering capability.
-11 In conclusion, we recommend strongly that the medical community take Lönnqvist's appeal ("time for a solution")2 seriously, and urge medical companies and manufacturers to provide solutions that are physiologically composed and balanced (Table 1) and which include clear and detailed guidance for their safe and effective use.
+In contrast, an "acetate-buffered" crystalloid solution containing 45 mmol/l of acetate results in a BEpot of +21 mmol/l (acetate 45 minus bicarbonate 24 mmol/l) and is, therefore, an alkalizing solution.
+This action results because the infused acetate is rapidly metabolized in muscles and other tissues leading to an indirect release of equimolar amounts of bicarbonate.
+For this reason and others, we prefer acetate over lactate solution.
+However, we recommend that the label "buffered" "or acetate-buffered" for infusion solutions should be replaced by either "acetate-containing" or "physiologically composed balanced isotonic" solution, since the acetate per se has no inherent buffering capability.

+In conclusion, we recommend strongly that the medical community take Lönnqvist's appeal ("time for a solution") seriously, and urge medical companies and manufacturers to provide physiologically composed, and balanced infusion solutions, e.g., iso-tonic (osmolality), iso-hydric (base excess) and iso-ionic (sodium, potassium, chloride) solutions, and to provide them with clear and detailed information that will facilitate their safe and effective use.
 We believe that these relatively simple steps will have a substantial clinical benefit in reducing morbidity, and potentially saving lives.